-- Marker-based AR: A photo or image is uploaded, and then additional elements are superimposed on the image.
+- Marker-based AR: A photo or image is uploaded, and then add elements are superimposed on the image.
 This is the most commonly seen form of AR

-- Markerless AR: The application recognises elements within a frame and adds elements as required
+- Markerless AR: The application recognizes elements within a frame and adds elements as required

 - Location-based AR: The GPS location on your phone or tablet is used to create elements

 - Projection-based AR: Images are projected onto a model to create an object

 Customers can use AR to see how products will look in their current surroundings.
 This type of technology is extremely popular with furniture stores.
 Customers can take a snap of their room (marker-based AR) and see how a table, sofa, or art print will complement their existing home décor.

 In fact, it’s estimated that 35% of people have used an AR app to visualize new furniture in their homes.

 Swedish furniture manufacturer IKEA has a smartphone app called IKEA Place.
 The AR app scans the user’s room and lets them drop their favorite products into their living space.
 Customers can then share their dream furniture set-up on social media, and buy products they like online.